Mission

 Moscow period

-With the collapse of the Soviet Union, the political and ideological goals of the magazine were mainly exhausted and in 1992 Vladimir Maximov has transferred the whole operation to Moscow.
-Igor Vinogradov became the new editor-in-chief until his death in 2015 when the print edition of the magazine has ended but it existed for a few years in the web format.
+With the collapse of the Soviet Union, the magazine’s political and ideological goals were mainly exhausted, and in 1992, Vladimir Maximov transferred the whole operation to Moscow.
+Igor Vinogradov became the new editor-in-chief until he died in 2015 when the magazine’s print edition ended.
+However, it existed for a few years in the web format.

 New Kontinent

-The mission of the New Kontinent (NewKontinent.org) is to publish the works by Western authors, whose opinions are more objective and balanced regarding Russia, U.S. – Russia, and East-West relations.
-The unprecedented anti-Russian campaign in Western political circles and the media gives the Russian citizens the impression that in such conditions no dialogue is possible, but this is not true.
+The mission of the New Kontinent (NewKontinent.org) is to publish works by Western authors whose opinions are more objective and balanced regarding Russia, U.S.–Russia, and East-West relations.
+The unprecedented anti-Russian campaign in Western political circles and the media gives Russian citizens the impression that no dialogue is possible in such conditions, but this is not true.

-The current state of U.S.-Russia relations in no way reflects their real potential, nor does it serve the vital national interests of the two countries.
+The current state of U.S.-Russia relations does not reflect their real potential or serve the vital national interests of the two countries.
 In a world where the United States and Russia face so many common threats and challenges, they all too often view each other more as a foe than a friend.

-The roots of this animosity go back to the time of the Cold War with both countries being cast as inevitable opponents incapable of finding common ground on any issue.
-Even today, the United States and Russia are separated not only by history and culture, but also by their geopolitical goals and domestic priorities.
+The roots of this animosity go back to the Cold War when both countries were cast as inevitable opponents incapable of finding common ground on any issue.
+Even today, the United States and Russia are separated not only by history and culture but also by their geopolitical goals and domestic priorities.
 Contributing to the problem is the shortage of direct communication between civil institutions and business groups interested in better relations between the two countries.

-No two nations can ever achieve total harmony in their world views.
+No two nations can ever achieve total harmony in their worldviews.
 This, however, should not prevent the United States and Russia from trying to develop a constructive working relationship.
-Closer U.S.-Russia cooperation is in the best interests of both countries and the history also provides ample evidence that a coordinated U.S-Russian response to world challenges tends to reduce tension and produce positive results.
+Closer U.S.-Russia cooperation is in the best interests of both countries, and history also provides ample evidence that a coordinated U.S.-Russian response to world challenges tends to reduce tension and produce positive results.

 Communication is a key factor here.
-In order to better U.S.-Russia relations, the quality of bilateral dialog must be dramatically improved.
+The quality of bilateral dialog must be dramatically improved to improve U.S.-Russia relations.
 Political and civil institutions in both countries must have a solid platform to discuss issues, exchange opinions, and resolve outstanding problems.

 With this in mind, we have created New Kontinent to promote political, economic, and civil cooperation between the United States and Russia.
-We are committed to fighting old stereotypes, building trust and identifying areas of common interest.
-And while we perfectly understand that bringing friendship and genuine cooperation into U.S.-Russia relations is a difficult goal, we believe it is realistic.
+We are committed to fighting old stereotypes, building trust, and identifying areas of common interest.
+While we perfectly understand that bringing friendship and genuine cooperation into U.S.-Russia relations is a difficult goal, we believe it is realistic.

-Those who are interested in joining this effort or get more information please write to: Forum@RussiaHouse.org
+Those interested in joining this effort or getting more information, please write to Forum@RussiaHouse.org

 Share: